-Disability Living Allowance changing to Personal Independence Payment – from April 2013
+Change from Disability Living Allowance (DLA) to Personal Independence Payment (PIP) (from April 2014)

 What’s staying the same?